Are you an adviser? Go to Unbiased Pro

 Who qualifies as a first-time buyer?

-The good news is that commercial property (e.g., shops or offices) does not count.
-Therefore, if you have owned a shop, workshop, warehouse, office, etc., before, you still qualify as a first-time buyer for the purposes of buying a home.
+The good news is that commercial property (such as shops or offices) does not count.
+So, if you have owned a shop, workshop, warehouse, or office before, you still qualify as a first-time buyer for the purposes of buying a home.

-Remember, too, that you’re only a first-time buyer if you’re buying the home to live in yourself.
+Remember, too, you’re only a first-time buyer if you’re buying the home to live in yourself.

-If you’re buying rental property to let out, then you don’t qualify for any of the first-time buyer perks.
+If you’re buying rental property to let out, you don’t qualify for any first-time buyer perks.

-One more thing: if you’re buying with someone else and your partner already owns residential property or has done so in the past, you may not qualify for some of the advantages of being a first-time buyer.
+One more thing: if you’re buying with someone else and your partner already owns residential property or has done so in the past, you may not qualify for some first-time buyer perks.

 How do first time buyer mortgages work?

-Getting a mortgage when buying your first property is a slightly different process compared to when you’re selling one home to buy another.
+Getting a mortgage when buying your first property is a slightly different process compared to selling one home to buy another.

-The bigger the lump sum you can raise (proportional to the property’s total price), the more likely you are to be offered a mortgage, and the more generous the terms of this mortgage may be.
+The bigger the lump sum you can raise (proportional to the property’s total price), the more likely you are to be offered a mortgage, and the better the terms of this mortgage may be.

 Example of a first-time buyer’s mortgage

 Patrick and Helen want to buy their first home together.
-They have saved up a total of £20,000 between them and make a successfully offer on a house for £200,000.
+They have saved up a total of £20,000 for a deposit, and they make a successful offer on a house for £200,000.

-Their deposit is 10% of the total value of the home, so they need to cover the remaining 90% with a loan (i.e. a mortgage).
+Their deposit is 10% of the total value of the home, so they need to cover the remaining 90% with a mortgage.
+They should also make sure they have extra savings set aside for associated costs such as conveyancing, surveys, stamp duty if payable, and removals.

 To find out how much you might borrow based on your income, see the Unbiased Mortgage Calculator.